-The doctrine of proportionality, as part of the concept of judicial review, would ensure that even on an aspect which is, otherwise, within the exclusive province of the Court Martial, if the decision of the Court even as to sentence is an outrageous defiance of logic, then the sentence would not be immune from correction.
+The doctrine of proportionality, as part of the concept of judicial review of administrative action, would ensure that even on an aspect which is, otherwise, within the exclusive province of the Court Martial, if the decision of the Court even as to sentence is an outrageous defiance of logic, then the sentence would not be immune from correction.
 Irrationality and perversity are recognised grounds of judicial review.
 (As explained in Para 19)

 d.
 Council of Civil Service Unions v.
 Minister for the Civil Service, (1984) 3 All ER 935

 The Court explained ‘irrationality’ as follows: “By ‘irrationality’ I mean what can by now be succinctly referred to as ‘Wednesbury unreasonableness’.
 It applies to a decision which is so outrageous in its defiance of logic or of accepted moral standards that no sensible person who had applied his mind to the question to be decided could have arrived at it.”

 e.
 Reliance Energy Limited & Another vs Maharashtra State Road … on 11 September, 2007.
 4

 In this case the Division Bench held that the basic test in judicial review is to see whether there is any infirmity in the process of decision making and not the decision itself.
 This means the law and the procedure should be understood by the person taking the decision, otherwise it may result in illegality.

 In India, the remedy available against violation of fundamental rights is through writs under Article 32 and 226 of the Indian constitution in Supreme Court and High Court respectively.

 1. Habeas Corpus: The word literally means to ‘produce the body’.
 It is a court order to produce the prisoner in front of the court and show a valid reason for the imprisonment of that person.